 - Enter a Source IP/Subnet that you would like to require source traffic (i.e. your application server) to come from.

-- Add pre-existing AWS Security Groups that you would like to use, if your subscription is in AWS.
+- If your subscription is in AWS, add the pre-existing AWS Security Groups that you would like to use.

-- If your RC plan supports using SSL/TLS certificates, you can add SSL Client Authentication to your database here if you so desire.
-For specific information on this, see Securing Redis Cloud Connections with SSL/TLS.
+- If you have contacted support to enable SSL/TLS certificates, you can add SSL Client Authentication to your database here.
+For specific information on this process, see Securing Redise Cloud Connections with SSL/TLS.

-- Chose a Data Eviction Policy or accept the default.
+- Choose a Data Eviction Policy or accept the default.

-- If you would like Periodic backups of your database, here is where you would put the path store them.
-For specific information on how to format that and how to do it, please see Configuring Database Backups for Redise Cloud
+- If you would like periodic backups of your database, enter the path to storage here.
+For specific information visit Configuring Database Backups for Redise Cloud.

-- You can add Alert Settings for your database for these metrics so you and your team can be alerted to these thresholds.
+- You can add Alert Settings for your database so that you and your team can be alerted when thresholds are passed.